ThaddeusHolston/ray_tracer/README.md

 # ray_tracer
-Holds the code for my JS ray tracer.
+Houses the code for my JS ray tracer.